msameerbutt/devops/readme.md

 1. Run `docker_up` it will execute docker container and let you in

 ### Pre-Commit Installation
+Note: to run pre-commit from with in docker follow the additional first two steps
+- `docker_up` to run the docker
+- `export XDG_CACHE_HOME=/tmp` to change the cache directory from /.cache to tmp
 - `pre-commit install` to install pre-commit dependencies defined in .pre-commit.yaml file.
 - `pre-commit run --all-files` to run all pre-commit hooks at once.